 - 1/2 cup light corn syrup or brown rice syrup* See notes above about other sweeteners you can use

 - 1/2 cup chocolate chips mini-size chips work better but any kind will do

 - In a small coffee grinder or food processor, grind 1/3 cup of your oats into a fine powder.

 - In the bowl of a stand mixer, combine the ground oats with the remaining oats, coconut flakes, tapioca flour, brown sugar, and salt.
 Using the whisk attachment, mix the ingredients together for 15-20 seconds.

-- Next, mix in the melted coconut oil and the agave nectar until fully combined.
+- Next, mix in the melted coconut oil and the corn syrup (can sub agave nectar) until fully combined.

 - Remove the bowl from the mixer and stir in the chocolate chips by hand.

 - Now, you can either roll the batter into balls and refrigerate, or press the batter into a parchment lined loaf pan (like the kind you bake a loaf of bread in) and freeze it for 1-2 hours.
 I like the cube shape, so I freeze mine and then cut them.
 After you’ve cut them, you can store them in a sealed container in the fridge for up to 2 weeks.